 The company says its award-winning St. Stephen is a luscious triple cream soft-ripened cheese, handcrafted in Stephentown, New York, using all natural, locally-sourced cow’s milk and cream.
 Buttery and smooth with an earthy, mushroomy fragrance, St. Stephen spreads nicely at room temperature and pairs perfectly with something bubbly.
 Four Fat Fowl says this cheese is definitely worth clucking about!
+In addition to its original offering, St. Stephen, Four Fat Fowl has introduced two new exciting cheeses: Inagadda Ricotta and Camembertha.

 It all comes packed in an antique gray gift crate that can be reused or re-gifted.
 It’s the gift that keeps on giving!
 Purchase St. Stephen at retail locations locally and all over the country.
 See the website at www.fourfatfowl.com for a “where to buy” list.
 To order a gift basket, email us at firstname.lastname@example.org.